WE INTERRUPT THIS PHOTOSTREAM TO BRING YOU THE FOLLOWING SPECIAL REPORT FROM FLICKr'S TECHNICAL SUPPORT STAFF

 Although Flickr does not usually reveal corporate secrets and technical details, the leader of our trouble-shooting team (seated in the center) is holding a very small, hi-tech piece of newly acquired equipment on the table in front of him.

-We believe this new up-grade to our system will solve any problems you
+We believe this new up-grade to our system will solve any problems you might be experiencing.

 Yellow notes in photo are taken directly from transcripts of our highly technical discussion.